AkshathRaghav/AkshathRaghav.github.io/_projects/ambee.md

   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/ambee/plots/onevsyr/image13.png" class="img-fluid rounded z-depth-1" %}</swiper-slide>
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/ambee/plots/onevsyr/image19.png" class="img-fluid rounded z-depth-1" %}</swiper-slide>
 </swiper-container>

+Upon comparing the boxplots of One-Shot and Year-By-Year encoding methods, we observe that the distribution of month-encoded values for No Risk and Extreme Risk is similar, while Low Risk, Moderate Risk, and High-Risk values exhibit lower outliers in the One-Shot plot compared to the Year-By-Year plot.
+This difference is further highlighted by the smaller interquartile range in the Year-By-Year plot for the same three risk values.

+The nature of the Year-By-Year encoding method becomes evident when considering a geo-location that incrementally experienced extreme fire risk over the month of July across different years.
+With Year-By-Year encoding, the risk level values assigned to the month of July vary based on previous years, capturing changes in the fire risk trend.
+In the early years, these values would be lower but would go on increasing sharply during the later years.

+In contrast, the One-Shot encoding assigns the same values to the month of July across all years, potentially overlooking the historical changes in fire risk trends.
+Despite this, our results, discussed later on, showcase the good accuracy achieved by both encoding methods, indicating the overall season's reliability in modeling fire risk historically.

 ---